metalbear-co/mirrord.dev/content/docs/reference/fileops/index.md

 print(read_str)
 ```

-that calls python's builtin `open` function, and run it with mirrord:
+When we run that python script with mirrord:

 ```bash
 mirrord exec -c --pod-name py-serv-deployment-cfc458fd4-bjzjx python3 test.py
 ```

-The call to `open` translates to something like `openat(AT_FDCWD, "/tmp/test", O_RDWR|O_CLOEXEC)` at a lower level.
-mirrord overrirdes this call and opens `/tmp/test` on the remote pod.
+mirrord overrides that `openat` call and opens `/tmp/test` on the remote pod.

 Currently, the following operations are supported: